TomGranot/logfind/README.md

 # The .logfind folder

-I've added a few files for you to play with - just copy the folder to your user's root and run the program from anywhere on your computer (tilde exapnsions for finding the root is used):
+I've added a few files for you to play with - just copy the folder to your user's root and run the program from anywhere on your computer (tilde expansions for finding the root are used):

 1. `yes.c` contains my name (tom) twice, on the same line.
 2. `middle.c` contains my name in "atom" and "tom" form, as wel as "jack" in the middle of the file.